 In August 2018, we acquired an exclusive North American license to develop and commercialize trofinetide for Rett syndrome and other indications from Neuren.
 Rett syndrome is a debilitating neurological disorder that occurs predominantly in females following apparently normal development for the first six months of life.
 Typically, between six to eighteen months of age, patients experience a period of rapid decline with loss of purposeful hand use and spoken communication and inability to independently conduct activities of daily living.
 Symptoms also include seizures, disorganized breathing patterns, scoliosis and sleep disturbances.
 Trofinetide is a novel synthetic analog of the amino-terminal tripeptide of insulin-like growth factor 1 (IGF-1), designed to treat the core symptoms of Rett syndrome by reducing neuroinflammation and supporting synaptic function.
-Trofinetide has been granted FDA

-Fast Track Status and an Orphan Drug Designation in the U.S. and an Orphan Designation in Europe, as well as Rare Pediatric Disease designation in the U.S. Currently, there are no approved medicines for the treatment of Rett syndrome.
+Trofinetide has been granted FDA Fast Track Status and an Orphan Drug Designation in the U.S. and an Orphan Designation in Europe, as well as Rare Pediatric Disease designation in the U.S. Currently, there are no approved medicines for the treatment of Rett syndrome.
 In October 2019, we initiated the Phase 3 LAVENDER randomized, double-blind placebo-controlled study evaluating trofinetide in girls and young women 5-20 years of age with Rett syndrome.
-We have recently completed enrollment in our LAVENDER study and expect results in the fourth quarter of 2021.
+We completed enrollment in our LAVENDER study and expect results in the fourth quarter of 2021.

 In August 2020, we entered into a Merger Agreement with CerSci.
-The lead product candidate, ACP-044, is a novel, potentially first-in-class, orally administered, peripherally-restricted, non-opioid analgesic being evaluated for the treatment of pain.
-The mechanism of action is designed to interrupt multiple pain pathways and sensitization of neurons to pain, by accelerating the decomposition of peroxynitrite, a nitroxidative agent elevated following tissue injury.
+The lead product candidate, ACP-044, is a non-opioid, first in class, Redox Modulator in development for treatment of acute and chronic pain.
+The mechanism of action is believed to modulate redox pathways involved in pain signaling by removing increased levels of reactive oxygen and nitrogen species caused by tissue injury, inflammation, and disease.
 In addition, through the acquisition, we obtained a portfolio of preclinical stage molecules, including brain penetrant compounds, with potential for symptomatic and disease modifying utility in neurodegenerative diseases.
 ACP-044 has shown promising results in animal models evaluating incisional, inflammatory, and neuropathic pain, as well as favorable tolerability and pharmacokinetic properties in Phase 1 trials.
 In March 2021, we initiated a Phase 2 study evaluating ACP-044 for the treatment of postoperative pain following bunionectomy surgery.
-We anticipate results from this study in the fourth quarter of 2021.
+We now anticipate results from this study in the first quarter of 2022.
+This slight delay is due to slower than expected enrollment with the postponement of many elective surgeries during the summer surge of the COVID-19 delta variant.
 In June 2021, we initiated an additional Phase 2 study evaluating ACP-044 for the treatment of pain associated with osteoarthritis.